 In order to be permitted to proceed to upper level status in the SJD Program, Candidates must achieve a passing grade in the Doctoral Colloquium in each of the fall and spring semesters and must meet all of the residency requirements set out in this handbook.
 SJD Candidates must ensure that their Faculty Advisor completes the Certification of Completion of Residency Requirements form no later than May 31st of the residency year.
-The form is available at bit.ly/ResidencyCompletionForm and on the SJD Program MyWCL page.
+The form is available at <a href="https://bit.ltml.nih.gov/bit.ltm